aarnav1729/workportfolio/src/content/work/bloom-box.md

 ---
-title: Taste of Bombay RestroBar Landing Page
+title: Taste of Bombay- RestroBar Landing Page
 publishDate: 2023-06-10 12:00:47
 img: /assets/Screenshot.png
 img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background